Choose the base before the itinerary

 • Fenway/Longwood works when museums, a game, or campus movement are the real center.

-Calibration: The first-wave hotel set covers the three core base decisions without pretending to cover every Boston neighborhood.
+Calibration: The current hotel set covers the three core base decisions without pretending to cover every Boston neighborhood.

 Pair one daytime anchor with one dinner lane